mage2tv/magento-cache-clean/readme.md

 The only downside of that solution is that it always flushes the full cache and only works with redis.

+Thank you also to everybody who gave feedback, shared ideas and helped test new features!
+This tool would be impossible without you!

 ## Copyright & License

-Copyright 2018 by Vinai Kopp, distributed under the BSD-3-Clause license (see the LICENSE file in this repository).
+Copyright 2019 by Vinai Kopp, distributed under the BSD-3-Clause license (see the LICENSE file in this repository).